 - People that have experienced the core of your product offering.

 - People that have used your product at least twice.

 - People that have used your product in the last two weeks.

-By looking at any of the three definitions, it’s hopefully more clear now how you can look at and define retention.
+By looking at any of the three definitions, it’s hopefully clearer how you can look at and define retention.

-There are certain tips and tactics how you can improve the user retention.
-The two most common ones are to:
+There are certain tips and tactics to improve user retention.
+The two most common methods are:

 - Shift the retention curve up.

 - Flatten the retention curve.